CiscoDevNet/NX-SDK/README.md

   - Best practice is to verify your Application by running it in BASH first and then integrate your App in VSH for seamless integration into NXOS along with other Nexus native applications.

-## 11. Sample Python Application created using NxSDK:
+## 11. Sample Python Application created using NXSDK
-  - pbwApp: To Monitor Port Tx & Rx Bandwidth Utilization %
+  - pbwMonitor: To Monitor Port Tx & Rx Bandwidth Utilization %
     ```
       switch(config)# sh run nxsdk